 We would love to see your application if you:

-We recognize that each individual can bring a unique set of skills to The Kelsey.
+We recognize that each individual can bring a unique set of skills to our organization.
 Even if you don’t meet these requirements 100%, send us your resume at email@example.com.